gvwilson/thirdbit/src/fiction/makers-return/index.md

 which only made her occasional nightmares about them worse.

 Beevy braked as they reached the militia.
-Sindy slid off its back with a groan as Dockety retracted its single wheel and lowered its legs.
+Mouse dropped to the ground as Sindy slid off its back with a groan and Dockety retracted its single wheel and lowered its legs.
 She took half a step to position herself behind the bot, but it was too late:
 Special Blazes had seen her.